 Born in Glasgow in 1958, Sue moved around central and southern England with her family, before finally settling in Hampshire.
 A combined honours degree in French and German from the University of London in 1981 led her to a thirty-year career in local newspapers, moving through journalism, features writing, copy writing for the advertising department then finally moving into the general management of local newspapers and a local radio station.
-Sue now lives with her second husband in Strasbourg and works at the European Audiovisual Observatory of the Council of Europe.
+Sue now lives with her second husband in Strasbourg and works at the Council of Europe.
 She is currently also researching and writing a historical fiction novel based in Alsace during the turbulent years of the Second World War.
 Sue is the current committee chair.
 She brings her considerable management and press experience to the competition, in addition to playing a very important role in the entry process, ensuring that the judges only get anonymized entries!